MulderWH/hybrid-app-apptime/README.md

 You can find installation instruction for Gradle on the [Gradle website](https://gradle.org/install/).

+### Minimum supported Gradle version is x.x.x.
+Current version is x.x.x.
+If using the gradle wrapper, try editing the distributionUrl

+Make sure you are have `CORDOVA_ANDROID_GRADLE_DISTRIBUTION_URL` in your path or export it to particular terminal session with correct distribution enabled eg:

+>CORDOVA_ANDROID_GRADLE_DISTRIBUTION_URL=https://services.gradle.org/distributions/gradle-x.x.x-all.zip

+Bear in mind that other Cordova projects would also be effected by this change.

 ### No toolchains found in the NDK toolchains folder for ABI with prefix: mips64el-linux-android

 In build/platforms/android/build.gradle, replace